ohasanliUW/simple-worker/README.md

 ### Library:
 For each of the exported functions, there will be a test to cover positive case.
 For some of them, I will add a negative test case to demonstrate how to achieve high code coverage.

-### gRPC and server
-One test case for successful authentication<br />
-One test case for failed authentication<br />
-One test case for successful authorization<br />
-One test case for failed authorization<br />
-One test case for networking (RPC can be sent and received)<br />